In this document

 application to the current AVD or device, and then runs all the test classes in the test

 application.
-The results are directed to STDOUT
+The results are directed to STDOUT.

 You can update an existing test project to use this feature.
 To do this, use the

-tool with the update test-project
+android tool with the update test-project option.
+This is described

 in the section Updating a test project.